Norman Carlberg: Style: Modular constructivism, minimalism

 Carlberg's sculptures often consist of repetitions of such a unit, a basic shape capable of combining with other such elements in various ways—somewhat in the way a composer such as Bach or Webern might compose a piece of music by exploring the combinatorial possibilities of a single motivic cell, working within implicit constraints.
 At Yale, Erwin Hauer was an important influence who prodded Carlberg in this stylistic direction.
 While both men often employed curvilinear forms as modules, Carlberg more often used relatively geometric, hard-edged design units, often combining curves with straight edges (or flat planes) in the same module.
 His prints, mostly dating after 1970, show a similar preoccupation with precision, simplicity, and modularity.
 Some are actually groups of prints, placed contiguously together on a wall, with each print conceived as a module.

 Another theme that distinguished Carlberg's work in the Constructivism movement was his exploration in the positive-negative contrast of his modular units.
 The concept is simple, but its realization into artwork can be challenge in achieving its goal in a subtle manner that does not detract from the piece in its entirety.

 Collections

-Carlberg's sculptures are in the permanent collections of the Whitney Museum of American Art in New York, the Art and Architecture Gallery at Yale University in New Haven, Connecticut, the Pennsylvania Academy of Fine Arts in Philadelphia, the Hirshhorn Museum, the Guggenheim Museum, the Josef & Anni Albers Foundation, The Art Collection of the First National Bank of Chicago, and the Baltimore Museum of Art, as well as in the private collections of Congressman Tom Foley and author/broadcaster/journalist Robert St. John.
+Carlberg's sculptures are in the permanent collections of the Whitney Museum of American Art in New York, the Art and Architecture Gallery at Yale University in New Haven, Connecticut, the Pennsylvania Academy of Fine Arts in Philadelphia, the Hirshhorn Museum, the Guggenheim Museum, the Art Collection of the First National Bank of Chicago, and the Baltimore Museum of Art, as well as in the private collections of Congressman Tom Foley and author/broadcaster/journalist Robert St. John.